-Cartooning category: Cartoons should be uploaded as JPEGs.
+Illustrated Reporting and Commentary category: Still work should be uploaded as JPEGs.
 If they are animated, enter via URLs.

 Photography categories: Images should be uploaded as JPEGs (see technical requirements).

-Proof of publication: Required for Cartooning and Photography categories, proof should be submitted as “supplemental” material.
-Each cartoon or photo published in print should be supported by a PDF of clippings or tearsheets, with dates and captions.
-If an online cartoon or photo is submitted, it should be accompanied by a PDF of a screen-shot from the eligible website with date and caption.
+Proof of publication: Required for Illustrated Reporting and Commentary and Photography categories, proof should be submitted as “supplemental” material.
+Each item published in print should be supported by a PDF of clippings or tearsheets, with dates and captions.
+If an online item is submitted, it should be accompanied by a PDF of a screen-shot from the eligible website with date and caption.
 The PDF should be submitted as a single file (see technical requirements).